 Like the Lunix massager, this one also charges its lithium battery through a USB cable, but it only takes about 80-90 minutes to get a full charge.

-Comfier is a well-established brand that has made a huge variety of massage devices for over 20 years, and you get a 30-day money-back guarantee for any reason and 2 years of warranty for quality-related issues.
+Comfier is a well-established brand that has made a huge variety of massage devices for over 20 years, and you get a 30-day money-back guarantee for any reason and 2 2-year warranty for quality-related issues.

 Cons